iRASPA/RASPA3/docs/manual/commands.md

     remains constant, but the individual volume of the boxes are changed.
 The volumes are changed by a random change in
     $\ln(V_I/V_{II})$.

+-   `"GibbVolumeChangeProbability" : floating-point-number`
+    The probability per cycle to attempt a Hybrid MC move.
+A hybrid MC move propagates the Hamiltonian via a short Molecular Dynamics simulation and accepts the new state based on the drift.

 ### Molecular dynamics parameters